 The bathroom has become a hub of innovative design.
 The bathroom was always the room where you could experiment, and now it is where you can investigate new trends in bathroom design.

 Night light toe kicks were once the ultimate in bathroom innovation.
-Now, a lot more high-tech options exist for the bathroom:
+Now, a lot more high-tech options exist for the well-designed bathroom:

 a.
 You can get high tech toilets that don’t require hands or paper.
 They have temperature-controlled water, water sprayers and automatic dryers for your hygiene needs.
 If you want more, you can also get toilet seat warmers and LED lights, antimicrobial seats and motion sensors that can raise and lower the toilet seat.